BlockCertsAI/BCAI-Canon/15_causality/L15_Causality_Chain_Rules.md

 L15 MUST expose:

-- Causal chain inspection APIs for:
+- Causal chain inspection APIs.
-  - Single event ancestry.
-  - Impact analysis of event invalidation.
+- Impact analysis for event invalidation.
-- Metrics:
-  - Average causal depth.
+- Metrics on causal depth, deferrals, and failures.
-  - Deferred event counts and aging.
-  - Causality failure rates by reason code.
-- Traces:
+- End-to-end causal traces.
-  - End-to-end chains from initiating Root Events to terminal effects.

-Implementations SHOULD provide visual tools for causal graph exploration.

 ---

 ## 15.8 Invariants

-L15 MUST maintain these invariants at all times:

 1. **CAUSAL_CHAIN_RECONSTRUCTIBLE**
-   For any committed event, its complete causal ancestry is discoverable.

 2. **NO_CAUSAL_CYCLES**
-   The Canon causal graph remains acyclic.

 3. **CRITICAL_CHAIN_COMPLETE**
-   No committed Critical effect exists without a valid, validated chain to at least one Root or CSR anchor.

 4. **CONSISTENT_DEPENDENCY_TYPES**
-   Declared dependency types do not contradict parent or child semantics.

 ---

 ## 15.9 Interactions With Other Layers

-- **L11 — Proof Primitives**
-  Provides cryptographic integrity for causal links and event authenticity.
+- **L11 Proof Primitives** — integrity of causal links

-- **L12 — Idempotence Rules**
+- **L12 Idempotence** — repeat safety
-  Ensures repeated effects do not create divergent or contradictory chains.

-- **L13 — Mutability Constraints**
+- **L13 Mutability** — legal transitions
-  Defines which state transitions are legal along a causal chain.

-- **L14 — Temporal Rules**
+- **L14 Temporal Rules** — valid ordering
-  Establishes valid temporal order and windows for cause–effect relations.

-- **L27+ — Higher-Level Validation Rules**
-  MAY define domain-specific causal templates and patterns that refine L15.

-L15 is a structural foundation.
-Higher layers MAY add semantics but MUST NOT weaken L15 guarantees.
+- **L27+ Higher Layers** — may refine but not weaken L15

 ---

 ## 15.10 Implementation Notes (Informative)

-- Implementations MAY choose different internal representations (graphs, logs with indices, etc.) as long as L15 invariants hold.
+- Internal representation is flexible if invariants hold.
-- Causality MAY be approximated for non-Critical analytics events, but MUST remain exact for Critical effects.
+- Exact causality is mandatory for Critical effects.
-- For distributed deployments, L15 SHOULD leverage:
-  - Logical clocks or vector clocks (L14).
+- Distributed deployments SHOULD leverage logical or vector clocks (L14).
-  - Canonical reconciliation protocols to keep the causal graph consistent.

 ---

+## 15.11 Real-World Capability Enabled by the Causality Chain

+The Causality Chain enables **provable accountability and legally defensible automation**.

+It allows:
+- Regulators and courts to trace any action to its originating authority, intent, and prior approvals.
+- Financial systems to prove why a transfer, issuance, or revocation occurred — not just that it occurred.
+- Governments to enforce policy, access, and governance changes with full causal justification.
+- Enterprises to perform impact analysis when revoking credentials, permissions, or contracts.
+- AI-assisted systems to operate safely without manufacturing effects or bypassing human causality.

+Causality transforms systems from *event logs* into **explainable chains of responsibility**.

 ---

-Return to Navigation:
+## Return to Navigation
 - [Root Specification](../CANON_ROOT.md)
 - [Machine-Readable Master Index](../CANON_MASTER_INDEX.md)
 - [Human Navigation Map](../CANON_NAV.md)